Atrufulgium/FrontTick/brainstorming.md

 * Perhaps do held item detection/etc via the tick advancement with checking the held item via its "stored enchantment" id?
 * *Held* rightclick-items are very easy to detect with eyes of ender in worlds without fortresses.
 Maybe also in worlds with fortresses a single click?
 * Short-circuiting boolean conditions how?
 Just chaining `execute if ...` and `execute unless ...`?
+* PRNG is ez, there are predicates with specifiable random chance.
+For a fully random integer, simply have `execute if predicate coinflip run scoreboard players add <...> <power of two>` for each power of two until it fits in the range.
+Up to 32 commands for full range, but only 6 for a nice `[0,100)`.
+* Okay fine the full list here is a goldmine https://old.reddit.com/r/MinecraftCommands/wiki/questions .
+* Temporary entities are *not* needed as the execution context has a position that can be moved around.
+Obvious in hindsight.

 Basic ideas for transformation rules
 ======